How to Plan a Safe Holiday in Hills an exclusive Insight by Experts

 4- MUST-PACK THESE IF HIKING/TREKKING

-Avinash Chaubey, a tech-expert and avid biker from India say, “If you are planning to go on trekking, you must have dry food items and enough water/glucose with you.
+Avinash Chaubey, a tech-expert and avid biker from India says, “If you are planning to go on trekking, you must have dry food items and enough water/glucose with you.
 You must plan the trek either early morning or post-lunch.
 And that too with a local guide in tow.
 Hills are unsaid natural reserves of wild animals and local guides are the best ones to know the safest trek.
 And always remember, the sun is very piercing in the hills due to clean environs.
 So not just carrying an anti-suntan lotion is enough.”
 Avinash loves to traverse the length-and-breadth of the Himalayas on his bike, so-much-so that come a long weekend and he is out!

 5- OWN SAFETY KIT IS A MUST-CARRY ITEM

-Senior lecturer and solo-traveler-and-biker from Bengaluru, Dashmi Mohan adds, “Hills mean a treacherous terrain, especially for those who do not belong to the region.
+Senior lecturer and solo-traveler-and-biker from Bengaluru, Dashmi Mohan adds, “Hills means a treacherous terrain, especially for those who do not belong to the region.
 So your own first-aid kit in your handbag is a must carry always.
 Whether you travel with family or in a group or solo like me, this is a must-carry item in your bag.
 And this applies to not just hills, but every travel expedition you take since ambulance will take time to reach anywhere and everywhere.”

 And I second Dashmi since I keep tripping at slippery treks on the hills.
 And it is always my safety-kit that has come to my immediate relief.